International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

     - A written statement on all relevant individual aspects of [17025-Criteria-IDS] with information on the measures by which the applicant fulfills the individual aspects of the requirements catalogue and where in the QM documentation the respective measures are documented.
     The catalogue [17025-Criteria-IDS] is made available for free by the International Data Spaces certification body and shall be sent back to the certification body for further processing in electronic, editable form.
     - [Extension of the mentions of ISO/IEC 17025 in the paragraph to]: ISO/IEC 17025 or an equivalent, relevant standard
-    - As an alternative for the documentation and statements regarding a quality management system, the Certification Body recognizes an existing certification according to ISO/IEC 17025 or an equivalent,relevant standard.
+    - As an alternative for the documentation and statements regarding a quality management system, the Certification Body recognizes an existing certification according to ISO/IEC 17025 or an equivalent, relevant standard.
     - As an alternative for the documentation and statements regarding a quality management system, the Certification Body recognizes relevant accreditations for the Evaluation Facility as a certification body for schemes underlying the IDS certification, such as ISO/ IEC 27001 or ISO/IEC 17025.
     The respective accreditation must have been conducted by an accreditation body, which is part of the International Accreditation Forum (IAF).
 - **Information Security Management**